Shaz3e/S3-Joomla/README.md

-S3 Blank Template for Joomla - V 1.0
+S3 Blank Template for Joomla - V 1.0a
 ============================
-S3 Responsive Framework for Joomla 2.5 & Joomla 3.x intigrated with Bootstrap Responsive Images
+S3 Responsive Framework for Joomla 2.5 & Joomla 3.x intigrated with Bootstrap Responsive Images and Less
  - 6 Columnd Grid
  - 150+ Modlue Positions
  - Suiteable with sorf of layout